microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 console.log(e);
 ```

-Another property of block-scoped variables is that they can't be read or written to before they're actually declared.
+Another property of block-scoped variables is that they can't be read or written to before they're declared.
 While these variables are "present" throughout their scope, all points up until their declaration are part of their *temporal dead zone*.
-This is just a sophisticated way of saying you can't access them before the `let` statement, and luckily TypeScript will let you know that.
+This is just a sophisticated way of saying you can't access them before the `let` statement, and luckily TypeScript will tell you that.

 ```ts
 a++; // illegal to use 'a' before it's declared;